ibm-cloud-docs/Backup/restore-from-another-computer.md

 ---
 {{site.data.keyword.attribute-definition-list}}

-# Restoring data from one server to another
+# Restoring data between servers with {{site.data.keyword.backup_notm}}
 {: #restorefromotherVSI}

-Sometimes you might want to restore data to a different server in the same data center.
-This procedure applies to file-level restores of non-OS files only.
-To restore a system image, follow the [Windows BMR](/docs/Backup?topic=Backup-restoreBMR) instructions.
+Restore {{site.data.keyword.backup_notm}} data from one server to another in the same data center by reregistering the backup agent and accessing the original vault.
 {: shortdesc}

 The process includes registering the backup agent on the second server to access the vault location of the first server and completing a **Restore from another Computer**.

+This procedure applies to file-level restores of non-OS files only.
+To restore a system image, follow the [Restoring Bare Metal systems with {{site.data.keyword.backup_notm}}](/docs/Backup?topic=Backup-restoreBMR) instructions.
+{: tip}

 ## Before you begin
 {: #prereqsrestore1}